buhanec/cloudify-flexiant-plugin/README.md

 * `auth`: An object/mapping containing authentication parameters for the FCO platform.
 The values required can all be gathered from the FCO CP.
 The available authentication methods are:
     * Username & password authentication, required keys: `username`, `password`, `customer` (as a UUID) and `url` (base URL pointing to the API)
-    * API user authentication, required keys: `api_uuid`, `password`, `customer` (as a UUID) and `url` (base URL pointing to the API)
+    * API user authentication, required keys: `api_user_uuid`, `api_password`, `customer` (as a UUID) and `url` (base URL pointing to the API)
     * API token authentication, required keys: `token`, `url` (base URL pointing to the API)
-    * All the API authentication methods also accept the optional boolean `ca_cert` (defaults to `True`) which determines whether the CA certificate should be checked when making API requests.
+    * All the API authentication methods also accept the optional boolean `verify_ca_cert` (defaults to `True`) which determines whether the CA certificate should be checked when making API requests.
 Set to `False` if the CA certificate is not trusted on the Cloudify Manager instance.
-* `image_uuid`: UUID of the image to be used.
+* `image`: Name or UUID of the image to be used.
+* `vdc`: Name or UUID of the VDC to be used
-* `key_uuid`: UUID of the key the manager should provision to gain access to instances (this key should most likely be the public key of the Cloudify Manager).
+* `manager_key`: Name or UUID of the key the manager should provision to gain access to instances (this key should most likely be the public key of the Cloudify Manager).
-* `net_uuid`: UUID of the network to be used.
-Not absolutely necessary since the plugin makes an attempt to find a suitable network itself, but the search may fail.
-In such a case, or when you need to use a specific network, specify this manually.
-* `net_type`: Type of network to search for, if `net_uuid` is not given.
-Defaults to `IP`.
+* `network`: name or UUID of the network to be used.
 * `cpu_count`: Number of CPUs to be passed to the API Server request; accepts integers.
-Defaults to `2`.
-* `ram_amount`: Amount of RAM to be passed to the API Server request; accepts integers representing MB of ram Defaults to `2048`.
+* `ram_amount`: Amount of RAM in MB to be passed to the API Server request.
-* `server_type`: Server type / offer to use when provisioning the instance.
-Should be named Defaults to `Standard Server`.
+* `server_type`: Name or UUID of the Server product offer to use.
 * `install_agent`: Boolean whether the Cloudify agent should be installed.
 Defaults to `true`.
 * `cloudify_agent`: An object/mapping containing additional Cloudify agent installation parameters.
 Defaults to an empty object.
-* `os`: A legacy property used for compatibility.
-A dict with the only key `type` containing valid OS types is required, by default the type is `linux`

 An example configuration of a node would luck like the following:
 ```yaml